CrowdStrike/template-gitbook-workshop/handbook/retrospectives.md

 # Workshop Retrospectives

-No matter how well a team works together, or how well a week goes, there is always an opportunity to learn and improve.
+No matter how well a team works together, or how well a workshop goes, there is always an opportunity to learn and improve.

 We end every workshop with a retrospective, and depending on the content, retrospectives might be ran daily.
 It is a dedicated period of time for students & mentors to deliberately reflect together on how we are doing and identify ways to improve.